mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ### Quality assurance

-While working on my final project Wonkes, there is many problems like form not submitting, no response for user appear while it should, or wrong response shown to the user.
-The problem that I remember the most that I solved with ChatGPT was a problem on the modified sign in credential system in Wonkes.
-The original system accept email address and password as credentials, and we changed them to username and password.
-The problem was that the sign in fails after the system is modified.
-I inserted many print statements in the code to see where the execution stops, and asked ChatGPT what might be the reason for the stop.
+While working on Wonkes, I ran into many bugs: forms not submitting, missing user feedback, or the wrong UI response.

+The debug problem I remember most was the modified sign-in system.
+The template originally used email address and password as credential.
+We changed it to use username and password, and then sign in started failing.
+I inserted print statements to locate where execution stopped and asked ChatGPT what could cause it.
+For example:

 ```
 I added some checkpoints inside the authorize function: async authorize(credentials) { console.log('F'); if (!credentials?.username || !credentials.password) { console.log('MISSING CREDENTIAL'); return null; }…I read the terminal after a submission, and BEGIN QUERY is printed onto the terminal, and then followed by POST /api/auth/callback/credentials 401 in 178ms.
 Nothing else printed onto the terminal after that.
 Did the query failed or never complete, causing the sign in to fail?
 ```

+Later, I found an error message about database connection failure:

 ```
 When I manually insert the password, I inserted changeme as is, not hashed.
 After catching the error thrown during the query, the following is printed onto the terminal: BEGIN QUERY E QUERY FAILED: PrismaClientInitializationError: Invalid prisma.account.findUnique() invocation: Can't reach database server at ***:5432 Please make sure your database server is running at ***:5432. at $n.handleRequestError
 ```

-Eventually, the root of the problem was an extra semicolon (;) appear on an environment variable that cause the system to misread something.
+Eventually, the root cause was surprisingly small: an extra semicolon (;) in an environment variable caused the system to misread a value.
+Probably I wrote too much PHP and TypeScript so I mistakenly wrote a trailing semicolon without noticing.

 ```
 After adjusting the environment variables, the database is connected.
 After bypassing the hash thingie, using credentials.password === account.Password instead of compare(), I logged in successfully!
 Now let's work around the hash related stuff.
 ```

-Without ChatGPT, this debug might take days, but ChapGPT shrank it to two hours.
-The cost?
-The lost in days of debugging experience.
+Without ChatGPT, this debugging process might have taken days.
+With ChatGPT, it shrank to about two hours.
+The cost: fewer days of hard-earned debugging experience.
+The benefit: I could quickly continue working on Wonkes.

 ### Other uses

-Remember that ChatGPT is capable of drawing stuffs.
-I asked ChatGPT to design an icon for Wonkes (and that icon was so nice that it eventually become our logo for Wonkes).

 <img width="300px" class="rounded float-start me-2 mt-2" src="../img/artificial-intelligence-in-education/sunset-wonkes.png">

+ChatGPT can draw stuffs.
+I asked it to design an icon for Wonkes, and it turned out so good that it became our logo.

-I asked ChatGPT to draw other pictures as well, such as the background image for the 404 not found page, as well as the background image for the coming-soon page.
-ChatGPT saved me a lot of time that I would have used on designing, drawing, or seeking these images.
+I also used ChatGPT to create other visuals, such as a background image for the [404 not found page](https://wonkes.vercel.app/nowhere) and the [coming-soon page](https://wonkes.vercel.app/coming-soon).
+It saved me time I would have spent designing, drawing, or searching for images.

 ## AI's impact on learning and understanding